hestiaAI/hestialabs-experiences/experiences/README.md

 #### Continuous integration

 We are using circle ci to protect the master branch on github.
+TODO: we should really document how this is set up.

 ### Upgrading npm on Windows